List of Commands

 • [1] index1: Specify ViewPoint index number to start from

 • [2] index2: Specify ViewPoint index number to end with.
-If index2 is 0, all ViewPoints are animated
+If index is 0, all ViewPoints are animated

 GO2VP_ANIM

-This command animates from current model view to the specified ViewPoint.
+This command resets the model view to the specified ViewPoint.

 GO2VP_ANIM,ViewPath/N,ViewPointName/Index

-• [1] ViewPath/N: Specify the ViewPath name to be selected, user can select N for current ViewPath
+• [1] ViewPath/index: Specify the ViewPath to be selected, user can select N for current ViewPath

-• [2] ViewPoint/index: Specify the ViewPoint name or index to which the model view will be moved
+• [2] ViewPoint/index: Specify the ViewPoint name or index to which the model view will be reset to

 APPLY_VP